RangerTJ/windows-game-controller-toggle/README.md

 When prompted by the cmd interface, simply enter 'e' to enable or 'd' to disable, followed by enter!
 You should get a printout of whether or not the command worked for each affected device, and a summary of device status.

-If you'd like to be able to pin this to the start menu or taskbar, just make a shortcut that runs CMD and points it to the .bat file, with admin privleges.
+If you'd like to be able to pin this to the start menu or taskbar, just make a shortcut (with admin privledges) that runs CMD and points it to the .bat file.
-Ex.
-C:\Windows\System32\cmd.exe /C "C:\Users\yourusernamehere\ControllerToggle\Toggle Device (run as admin).bat"
+Example Shortcut Path: C:\Windows\System32\cmd.exe /C "C:\ControllerToggle\Toggle Device (run as admin).bat"

 Requirements